emberjs/guides/source/localizable/models/customizing-serializers.md

 start with the `JSONAPISerializer` or `JSONSerializer` and extend one of those to match your needs.
-However, if your payload is extremely different from one of these serializers you can create your own by extending the `DS.Serializer` base class.
+However, if your payload is extremely different from one of these serializers you can create your own by extending the `Serializer` base class.
 There are 3 methods that must be implemented on a serializer.

 - [normalizeResponse](http://emberjs.com/api/data/classes/DS.Serializer.html#method_normalizeResponse)